nus-cs2103-AY1920S1/duke/docs/README.md

 ### `deadline` - Add a task of type _Deadline_

-Adds a _Deadline_ task to the list of tasks.
+Adds a _Deadline_ task to the list of tasks. `/by` descriptions of form `dd/MM/yyy HHmm` are recognised by _Duke_ and will be parsed into a more readable form.
+Time recognised is in the 24-hour clock format.

 Format: `deadline task-name-due /by date-time`